 In the case of web hosts, cheaper is not better.
 Web hosts have a big part to play in the security of your site.
 If your host’s data isn’t secure neither is yours!

 I’ve used several different hosting companies and my favorite is by far BlueHost.
 Their security is great, everything is nice and easy to use, and the one time I had to contact customer service was super quick and easy.
-(Yes, that is an affiliate link, but I truly do use and love them!)
+(Update: I no longer use or recommend Bluehost.
+Siteground will give you much better support and website performance as well as far less downtime.)

 Having a good plugin that protects your site from hacks, malware, and more is also important.
 There are many options available.